 Fourth wall break: I’m sure you are asking yourself, “Self, does this searching for a stretch happen in any other drills?”
 Well, I’m glad you asked.
-In the arm-bar, students expect a stretch in the shoulder or t-spine, so they allow the kettlebell to drift back behind the body (overstretching the anterior part of the shoulder) instead of maintaining the vertical position of the arm.
+In the arm bar, students expect a stretch in the shoulder or t-spine, so they allow the kettlebell to drift back behind the body (overstretching the anterior part of the shoulder) instead of maintaining the vertical position of the arm.
 Also keep in mind that the position of the arm holding the kettlebell in the windmill follows these same guidelines.

 Proper execution of a drill is/should be the goal and where the individual student “feels” the effect of that drill can and will vary based on individual structure, restrictions, or hyper-mobility.
-Always be sure the focus is on the execution not the expectation.
+Always be sure the focus is on the execution, not the expectation.

 Programming the Windmill

-I would consider the kettlebell windmill to be bit of a “spice” as opposed to a “main dish” exercise.
+I would consider the kettlebell windmill to be a bit of a “spice” as opposed to a “main dish” exercise.
 Just a dab’ll do.

 Simple ways to include the kettlebell windmill:

-- Superset with the get-up: get-up x 1+1 superset with windmill x 3+3, perform 2-5 supersets
+- Superset with the get-up: get-up x 1+1 superset with windmill x 3+3, perform 2-5 supersets.

 - Finish your practice session with one to two sets of 3-5 reps of kettlebell windmill on each side as a good loaded stretch and unwinding drill.